yinglinglow/GA_projects/README.md

 ### __Project 2: SAT and Drug programming and analysis__

 Demonstrates proficiency with:
-  - Analyze diverse datasets & explicitly state your assumptions.
+  - Analyze diverse datasets
-  - Visualize and interpret your plots using Matplotlib and Seaborn.
+  - Visualize and interpret plots using Matplotlib and Seaborn.
   - Form hypotheses and justify them with solid statistical testing in NumPy.

 ### __Project 3: Housing analysis__

 Demonstrates proficiency with:
-  - Clean, impute, explore and analyze a complex dataset & explicitly state your assumptions.
+  - Clean, impute, explore and analyze a complex dataset.
   - Justify modeling choices and feature engineering.
   - Plot, visualize, and interpret data logically.
   - Clearly outline modeling strategy in response to the questions